Saturday, March 31, 2018

 When the Civil War ended, Simon remained in the service until being discharged in September of 1865.
 He may have suffered an injury while in the army, because soon after, he died of an "abscess in his side."
 This left Elizabeth as a widow with a small child.
 She moved to Kansas where she married another former Civil War soldier, James Hampton, on August 13, 1868.

 Unfortunately, Elizabeth passed away just a short while later, probably in 1869.
-There are no records or family stories giving even a hint of why she died.
+There is a family story that she died in childbirth along with a baby girl.
 After her death, her young son Thomas was raised by her parents; his success and offspring became Elizabeth’s only legacy.

 Children: